Princess Shou'en: Early life

 Princess Shou'en Gurun was born on January 20, 1831 (or December 7, 1830 in the lunar calendar) as the sixth daughter of Emperor Daoguang, and only daughter of her mother, Consort Jing of the Borjigit clan.
 Initially, she held the title of Heshuo Princess until 1844, when she was granted the higher title of Shou'en Gurun Princess.

-Married Life
+Married life

-In 1845, she officially married Jing Shou, whose family belonged to the Bordered Yellow Banner of the Manchu Eight Banners.
+In 1845, she officially married Jingshou, whose family belonged to the Bordered Yellow Banner of the Manchu Eight Banners.
 After marriage, Jing Shou was granted an official position, and later inherited the rank of First Class Duke due to his elder brother's passing without heirs.
 The imperial court allocated an annual silver stipend to the princess instead of direct property management to simplify financial matters.

 Despite her elevated status, Princess Shou'en's marriage and financial privileges were inferior to those of her elder sister, Princess Shou'an.
 She received a dowry of silver, real estate, and an apothecary with a substantial capital.

 During the reign of Emperor Xianfeng, she and her sister offered silver to support military expenses, but their brother, the emperor, declined, citing the need to maintain their household.